Ram Avatar Sharma: Career

 Mahamahopadhyaya Pt.
 Ramavtar Sharma was a genius of very high order.
-He had a brilliant career as a student of Sanskrit in which he earned the oriental degrees of Kavyatirtha, Vyakarnacharya, Sahityacharya, etc., having received his education under the guidance of his father at an early stage and later under the tutorship of the famous Pandit Mahamahopadhyaya Gangadhar Shastri of Queen's College, Benares.
+He had a brilliant career as a student of Sanskrit in which he earned the oriental degrees of Kavyatirtha, Vyakarnacharya, Sahityacharya, etc., having received his education under the guidance of his father at an early stage and later under the tutorship of the famous Mahamahopadhyaya Gangadhar Shastri of Queen's College, Benares.
 He also had his education in modern subjects in English and passed all his examinations from entrance up to M.A., having topped and received prizes in most of them.
-He left Benaras because conditions back home were bad.
-He took up his first job at Chapra High School but returned to Benaras in 1901 to take up lectureship at Central Hindu College.
-It was at this time that he defeated in shastrarth his guru, Gangadhar Shastri as well as Maharshi Shraddhanand.
-His guru had tears running down his cheeks at his disciple's show of erudition but he said, 'Since you have put me down in my own city, go, may none of your work be ever completed.'